Arisa Hoshiki: World Wonder Ring Stardom (2011–2012)

 Hoshiki made her in-ring debut at World Wonder Ring Stardom on January 23, 2011, where she defeated Mayu Iwatani.
+She was 15 years old at the time.
 Hoshiki and Iwatani would later team together and wrestle under the name AMA.
 During her time in Stardom, Hoshiki made it to the finals of Rookie of the Year tournament in 2011 where she lost to Yoshiko, and unsuccessfully challenged Yuzuki Aikawa for the Wonder of Stardom Championship in her first title match.
 Hoshiki wrestled her last match on May 20, 2012, against Yuhi which ended with a time limit draw.
 Later on, Fuka announced that Arisa would be leaving Stardom, which afterwards got confirmed by Arisa on her blog.

 Return to Stardom and wrestling (2018–2020)

 Hoshiki made her return to wrestling, when she returned to Stardom on November 23, 2018, teaming with Mayu Iwatani against AZM and Konami of Queen's Quest in a winning effort, scoring the pin on AZM.
 Hoshiki was then invited into Iwatani's Stars unit that same day.

 On February 17, 2019, AMA unsuccessfully challenged Momo Watanabe and Utami Hayashishita for the Goddesses Of Stardom Championships.

-On April 29, 2019, Hoshiki won the Cinderella Tournament, and challenged Momo Watanabe for the Wonder of Stardom Championship, also announcing that she signed with Stardom on a full time basis.
+On April 29, 2019, Hoshiki won the Cinderella Tournament, and challenged Momo Watanabe for the Wonder of Stardom Championship, also announcing that she signed with Stardom on a full-time basis.
 On May 16, she defeated Watanabe to win the first ever championship in her professional wrestling career.
 Her first defense came a month after on June 16, 2019, at Stardom's Shining Destiny event, defeating her rival & partner, Tam Nakano.
 Her second defense came later that month, in London, England, at Pro Wrestling: EVE's Wrestle Queendom 2 event, defeating Roxxy.
 Afterwards, she went on to defeat Hazuki, Jungle Kyona, Avary, Kagetsu, Jamie Hayter and Konami before having to vacate the championship.

 On November 15, 2019, Nakano and Hoshiki, also known as DREAM☆SHiNE, defeated Bea Priestley and Jamie Hayter in the final of Stardom's Goddesses of Stardom Tag League, winning the tournament.
 Afterwards, on November 24, 2019, they unsuccessfully challenged Konami and Jungle Kyona for the Goddesses Of Stardom Championships.

-On May 20, 2020, Arisa announced her retirement from professional wrestling due to injury, therefore vacating the Wonder of Stardom Championship ending her reign at 370 days with 10 defenses.
-This makes her the 3rd longest reigning Wonder Of Stardom champion in history, behind first ever champion Yuzuki Aikawa & current champion Saya Kamitani, and has the 3rd most defenses in the title's history, tied with Io Shirai.
+On May 20, 2020, Arisa announced her retirement from professional wrestling due to head and neck injuries, therefore vacating the Wonder of Stardom Championship ending her reign at 370 days with 10 defenses.
+This makes her the 3rd longest reigning Wonder Of Stardom champion in history, behind first ever champion Yuzuki Aikawa & 16th champion Saya Kamitani, and has the 3rd most defenses in the title's history, tied with Io Shirai.